Osmanthus fragrans: Culinary

-Osmanthus is also used for making many traditional Chinese desserts, such as osmanthus tangyuan with rice wine syrup (桂花酒釀湯圓).
+Osmanthus is also used for making many traditional Chinese desserts, such as osmanthus tangyuan with rice wine syrup.

 Repellent

-In some regions of North India, especially in the state of Uttarakhand, the flowers of sweet osmanthus are used to protect clothes from insects.
+In some regions of northern India, especially in the state of Uttarakhand, the flowers of sweet osmanthus are used to protect clothes from insects.

 Medicinal

 In traditional Chinese medicine, osmanthus tea has been used as an herbal tea for the treatment of irregular menstruation.
 The extract of dried flowers showed neuroprotective, free-radical scavenging, antioxidative effects in in vitro assays.

 Cultural associations

 From the occasion of its blossoming, the sweet osmanthus is closely associated with the Chinese Mid-Autumn Festival.
 Osmanthus wine is a traditional choice for the "reunion wine" drunk with one's family, and osmanthus-flavored confections and teas may also be consumed.
 Chinese mythology held that a sweet osmanthus grows on the moon and was endlessly cut by Wu Gang: some versions held that he was forced to cut it every 1000 years lest its luxuriant growth overshadow the moon itself, others that he was obliged to cut it constantly only to see it regrow an equal amount every day.